aroemers/rmap/README.md

 ## Changelog

+### 0.4.0 - Both structural sharing as per instance realization
+***BREAKING with 0.3.0, COMPATIBLE with 0.2.0***

+While version 0.3.0 was an update to have structural sharing of the lazily evaluated entries, we also found use cases for the old semantics; realizing an entry in a "child" recursive map does not realize the entry in the "parent" map.
+This version now supports both semantics, where the latter is the default, as this is more clojuresque.

-### 0.3.0 - BREAKING
+### 0.3.0 - Structural sharing semantics
+***BREAKING with 0.2.0***

 The semantics (and internals) have been changed to a simpler and more memory efficient model.
 The main difference is that the structural sharing now applies to lazy entries as well.
-Therefore, the semantics of the API and the `RMap` type regarding "parent" maps have changed a bit.
+Therefore, the semantics of the API and the `RMap` type regarding "parent" and "sibling" maps have changed a bit.
 The changes may not apply to your current use, but please test when you upgrade.
 For more info on the slightly different semantics, read the _API_ section.

 ### 0.2.0 - Full clojure.core compatibility